Lena massacre

 The strike had been provoked by exceptionally harsh working conditions, and when the strike committee was arrested, a large crowd marched in protest.
 They were fired on by soldiers of the Imperial Russian Army, causing hundreds of casualties.
-The incident did much to stimulate revolutionary feeling in Russia, and Alexander Kerensky's reporting of it in the Duma brought him to public notice for the first time.
+The incident did much to stimulate revolutionary sentiment in Russia, and Alexander Kerensky's reporting of it in the Duma brought him to public notice for the first time.

 Background

 The incident took place at the goldfields of the Lena Gold Mining Joint Stock Company (Lenzoloto), located along the shores of the Lena River, about 28 miles northeast of the town of Bodaybo in the north of Irkutsk Oblast.
 The venture produced large profits for its British and Russian shareholders, who included Aleksei Putilov (a director), Count Sergei Witte, and Empress Maria Fyodorovna.
 At the time of the strike, 66% of its shares were owned by Lena Goldfields, a company registered in London and traded in London, Paris and Saint Petersburg.
 70% of Lena Goldfields, or about 46% of Lenzoloto, was in the hands of Russian businessmen and managed by a committee of the Russian investors of the company; 30% of Lena Goldfields, or about 20% of Lenzoloto, was in the hands of British businessmen.
 The remaining 30% of Lenzoloto was owned by the Gintsburg family (also spelled Günzburg and other variants) and their companions.

 Working conditions were exceptionally harsh, with miners having to work fifteen to sixteen hours a day.
 For every thousand workers, there were more than 700 accidents.
 Part of the meagre salary was often used to pay fines.
 The other part of it was given in the form of coupons to be used in stores at the mine itself.
-All this led a spontaneous strike at the Andreyevsky goldfield on 13 March.
+All this led to a spontaneous strike at the Andreyevsky goldfield on 13 March.
 An immediate cause for the strike was distribution of rotten meat at one of these stores.

 With the Central Strike Committee and Central Bureau (P.N.
 Batashev, G.V.
 Cherepakhin, R.I.
 Zelionko, M.I.
 Lebedev, and others) in charge of the strike, it had extended to all the goldfields, and included over 6,000 workers, by mid-March.
 On 17 March, the workers established their demands: an eight-hour workday, a 30% raise in wages, the elimination of fines, and the improvement of food delivery.
-None of these demands were agreed to by the administration.
+None of these demands were met by the administration.